Garlic and Dill Flank Steak Sliders and Beans

 **Making this recipe?
 Take a picture and share it on Instagram!
 Make sure to tag it #TidyMomRecipes so we can see what you’re creating in the kitchen!

-We never have any left overs when I make Flank Steak Sliders, and this time was no exception!
+We never have any leftovers when I make Flank Steak Sliders, and this time was no exception!
 The addition of cheese and baked beans did not disappoint!
+I also love serving flank steak sandwiches with slaw on the side.
+You can use my light and crunchy Chinese slaw or this creamy coleslaw.

 More ways we enjoy Bush’s Beans